Holographic spin alignment of $J/\psi$ meson in magnetized plasma: Introduction

 \section{Introduction}

 Relativistic heavy-ion collisions generate a new phase of hot and dense matter called the quark-gluon plasma (QGP).
 In non-central collisions, there exists a sufficiently strong magnetic field in the center region of the QGP predominantly induced by the positively charged spectators.
 The magnetic field in Au-Au collisions at $\sqrt{s_{\text{NN}}}=200$ GeV at the Relativistic Heavy Ion Collider (RHIC) in BNL can reach a peak value of approximately 0.1 $\text{GeV}^2$, while that in Pb-Pb collisions at the Large Hadron Collider (LHC) can reach 1 $\text{GeV}^2$ \cite{Skokov:2009qp, Kharzeev:2007jp}.
 As the spectators swiftly exit the center region post-collision, the magnetic field quickly wanes after the collision.
-The electrical conductivity of the medium \cite{McLerran:2013hla, Gursoy:2014aka, Tuchin:2014iua, Li:2016tel, Chen:2021nxs, Yan:2021zjc, Wang:2021oqq}, however, can decelerate this decline, leading to notable effects like the chiral magnetic effect \cite{Kharzeev:2007jp, Fukushima:2008xe, Son:2009tf}, chiral magnetic wave \cite{Kharzeev:2010gd}, charge-odd directed flow \cite{Zhang:2022lje}, etc. (see \cite{Huang:2015oca, Hattori:2022hyo, Gao:2020vbh} for reviews).
+The electrical conductivity of the medium \cite{McLerran:2013hla, Gursoy:2014aka, Tuchin:2014iua, Li:2016tel, Chen:2021nxs, Yan:2021zjc, Wang:2021oqq} can potentially influence the magnetic fields in such a way as to give rise to predicted, yet not experimentally confirmed, phenomena such as the chiral magnetic effect \cite{Kharzeev:2007jp, Fukushima:2008xe, Son:2009tf} and chiral magnetic wave \cite{Kharzeev:2010gd}.
+These effects, along with others like charge-odd directed flow \cite{Gursoy:2014aka, Das:2016cwd, Gursoy:2018yai, Zhang:2022lje, STAR:2023jdd}, are subjects of ongoing researches (see \cite{Huang:2015oca, Hattori:2022hyo, Gao:2020vbh} for reviews).
 Similarly, The QGP with potent magnetic fields may also exist in the early universe and the core of magnetars \cite{Bali:2011qj, Vachaspati:1991nm, Duncan:1992hi}.
 For the former, the magnetic field strength might have reached an astonishing $4\text{GeV}^2$, reflecting the severe conditions of the early cosmos.
 On the other hand, in magnetar cores, the magnetic field strength is generally about $10^{-5} \text{GeV}^2$.

 Heavy quarkonium, the flavor singlet bound state consists of heavy quark and the corresponding anti-quark ($c\bar{c}$, $b\bar{b}$), serves as a probe to demonstrate the existence of QGP in heavy-ion collisions.
 In recent years, using gauge/gravity duality, extensive works on the properties of heavy quarkonium have been done, including quarkonium spectra \cite{Zhao:2021ogc, Zhao:2023pne, Braga:2023fac, Mamani:2022qnf, Braga:2018zlu, Braga:2017bml, Zhu:2024ddp, Cao:2021tcr}, thermal width \cite{Zhao:2019tjq, Feng:2019boe, Braga:2016oem, Finazzo:2013rqy}, configuration entropy \cite{Zhao:2023yry, Braga:2023qee, Braga:2021fey, Braga:2021zyi, Braga:2020opg}, potential \cite{Chen:2023yug, Zhou:2021sdy, Zhou:2020ssi, Zhang:2023psy, Tahery:2022pzn, Zhang:2011zj, Chu:2009qt, Hou:2007uk}, and other related thermodynamical properties \cite{Hou:2021own, Chen:2017lsf, Chen:2022obe, Zhu:2019igg, Chen:2021gop, Wu:2022ufk, Li:2021otz, Zhu:2023aaq, Sun:2024anu, Wei:2023pdf}.
 These studies appear to demonstrate a thorough understanding of the properties of heavy quarkonium.
 However, recent measurements by the STAR collaboration in the RHIC beam energy scan \cite{STAR:2022fan} and by the ALICE collaboration at LHC energies \cite{ALICE:2022dyy} suggest that $\phi$ and $J/\psi$ mesons show a preference for longitudinal and transverse polarization, respectively.
 This contrasting physical phenomenon places another barrier in scientists' path toward a comprehensive understanding of the properties of vector mesons.
 Currently, there lacks a robust theoretical framework to explain the distinctions of $\phi$ and $J/\psi$ mesons coherently.